DutyTTE: Deciphering Uncertainty in Origin-Destination Travel Time Estimation: Conclusion

 \section{Conclusion}

 We introduce DutyTTE for quantifying uncertainty in OD travel times.
 Using a DRL approach, we optimize path prediction to align closely with the ground truth and enhance uncertainty quantification.
 To capture travel time uncertainty across road segments, we propose a mixture of experts mechanism that models the impact of segments in complex contexts.
-We also calibrate confidence intervals to ensure statistical guarantees.
 Experiments on two datasets validate DutyTTE's effectiveness in path prediction, travel time uncertainty quantification.